 Depending on your perk choices, you can improve these numbers as well.
 Perks such as ‘Edge Placement 1’ and ‘Raider 1’ will give you an additional +4% Weapon Damage and a +4% Weapon Speed bonus on top of the main skill improvements.

-For simplicity, skills will be divided into three categories:
+For simplicity, skills can be divided into three overall categories: combat skills, tactical and support skills, and strategic and economic skills.

 Most skills are simple to level up, while some are a bit more complicated to understand.
 We put together a simple overview below on how to improve all the skills efficiently.